 - Total Counts - Numerator: The unduplicated number of exiting CTE program concentrators in a cluster that are in a CTE program area in that cluster that is identified as nontraditional to the student's reported gender.
-(If a student achieves concentrator status in multiple programs and is considered nontraditional in any of them then that is the student's official designation.)
+(If a student achieves concentrator status in multiple programs and is considered nontraditional in any of them then that is the student's official designation.) - Denominator: The unduplicated number of CTE concentrators enrolled during the reporting year. - Cluster Counts - Numerator: The duplicated number of CTE program concentrators in a cluster that are in a CTE program area in that cluster that is identified as nontraditional to the student's reported gender, reported by cluster.
+(If a student achieves concentrator status in multiple clusters and is considered nontraditional in any of them then that is the student's official designation.)

-- Numerator: The duplicated number of CTE program concentrators in a cluster that are in a CTE program area in that cluster that is identified as nontraditional to the student's reported gender, reported by cluster.
-(If a student achieves concentrator status in multiple clusters and is considered nontraditional in any of them then that is the student's official designation.) - Denominator: The duplicated number of CTE cluster concentrators enrolled during the reporting year. - At the state level, all counts/percentages should be based on unduplicated student counts
+- Denominator: The duplicated number of CTE cluster concentrators enrolled during the reporting year. - At the state level, all counts/percentages should be based on unduplicated student counts